apache/trafficserver/doc/admin-guide/plugins/index.en.rst

 :doc:`MySQL Remap <mysql_remap.en>`
    Allows dynamic remaps from a MySQL database.

+:doc:`Remap Purge <remap_purge.en>`
+   This remap plugin allows the administrator to easily setup remotely controlled ``PURGE`` for the content of an entire remap rule.

 :doc:`Signed URLs <url_sig.en>`
    Adds support for verifying URL signatures for incoming requests to either deny or redirect access.